Md-Sikanderr/SQL-PORTFOLIA-PROJECT-1/README.md

 Age_Group_50: People whose age is 50(senior citizens) that live in each state and district.

 This dataset contains total 23 columns and 641 rows.

+# Project Purpose
+As this census dataset is very big in size and a normal person can't understand what is happening in the dataset.So as a data analyst i tried to answer some of the question by writing some sql queries in my workbench to summarize that data and get useful information from the census data.

+Following are the some question I tried to answer:

+1.What is total population of India in 2011?
+2. What is average population of each state in 2011?
+3. List the state that have more population than the averaage population.
+4. What is literacy percentage of each state?
+5. Top and bottom three states that stands in literacy percentage.
+6. Regional diversity percentage of each state.
+7. Etc.